WilliamTjonndal/IT3212/assignment4/Group 25.md

 </div>

-However, when we trained our CNN model with the best hyperparameters from the grid search on 100% of the available data, we obtained a substantially higher test accuracy of 85.7% and a total training time of 23 minutes.
+However, when we trained our CNN model with the best hyperparameters from the grid search on 100% of the available data (see Table 9), we obtained a substantially higher test accuracy of 85.7% and a total training time of 23 minutes.
 <p align="center">
 <img src="task1/img/cnn_cm.png" width="600"/><br>
 <em>Figure 30: Confusion matrix for convolutional neural network</em>
 </p>
-As seen in figure number "riktig nummer" the CNN classifies most of the categories correctly.
+As seen in figure 30 the CNN classifies most of the categories correctly.
 Still it struggles with misclassifying glaciers as mountains, and distinguishing between street and buildings.
 We suspect this is because, as mentioned in our preprocessing section, these categories sometimes contain the same or very similar subjects and some labels are not always mutually exclusive categories (e.g. some mountain pictures contain glacier and vice-versa).
 As a result, some erroneous classifications are to be expected between these classes.

 ### <a id="task-1-e"></a> Compare and Explain the results in terms of both the computation time and the performance of the classification algorithms